railsuser2014/openobject-doc-book-en/source/book/6/6_14_Sale_Management/index.rst

 To manage margins by project you must install the analytical accounts with management by task.
 Use of these accounts is described in the relevant chapter.

-You should install the module: account_analytic_analysis.
+You should install the module ``account_analytic_analysis``.
 This module will add a tab on the product form to handle the different margins in an analytic account representing a project or a case.

 .. image:: images/account_analytic_analysis_form.png
     :align: center